dennisvang/tufup-example/README.md

 We start out with a dummy application that has already integrated the `tufup.client`.
 See `src/myapp/__init__.py` for details.

-The dummy application is bundled using [PyInstaller][3], but `tufup` works with any type of "application bundle" (i.e. just a directory with content representing the application).
+The dummy application is bundled using [cx_Freeze][3], but `tufup` works with any type of "application bundle" (i.e. just a directory with content representing the application).

-The example includes a basic PyInstaller `.spec` file that ensures the `tufup` root metadata file (`root.json`) is included in the application bundle.
+The example includes a basic `setup.py` file that ensures the `tufup` root metadata file (`root.json`) is included in the application bundle.

 The dummy *application* specifies where all `tufup`-related  files will be stored.
 This is illustrated in `settings.py`.

 The following basic steps are covered:

-1. initialize a repository
+1. Initialize a repository
-2. initial release
+2. Initial release
-   1. build the application, including trusted root metadata from the repository
+   1. Build the application, including trusted root metadata from the repository
-   2. create an archive for the application and register it in the repo
+   2. Create an archive for the application and register it in the repo
-3. second release
+3. Second release
-   1. build the new release
+   1. Build the new release
-   2. create an archive for the new release, create a patch, and register both in the repo
+   2. Create an archive for the new release, create a patch, and register both in the repo
-4. serve the repository on a local test server
+4. Serve the repository on a local test server
-5. run the "installed" application, so it can perform an automatic update
+5. Run the "installed" application, so it can perform an automatic update

 > For quick testing, these steps have been automated in the [PowerShell][12] script [`test_update_cycle.ps1`][13].